header-societe-06-ihs

 IHS Towers

-IHS is the leading provider of telecom infrastructure in the EMEA region
+IHS is a leading provider of communications infrastructure

 Read more

-IHS is one of the largest independent owners, managers and operators of telecommunications towers in the world.
-It is also a leader in the EMEA zone in numbers of towers.
-The Group builds, leases and manages telecommunications towers that it owns or that are owned by others.
-With approximately 38,000 towers, IHS supports the leading mobile phone operators in each of its markets and is well-placed for future organic growth given the strong demand for infrastructure needs across Africa, the Middle East and Latin America.
+IHS is one of the largest independent owners, operators, and developers of shared communications infrastructure in the world by tower count.
+IHS is also the largest independent multinational towerco solely focused on the emerging markets.
+The group builds, leases and manages communications towers that it owns or which are owned by others.
+With 39,652 towers, IHS supports the leading mobile phone operators in each of its markets and is well-placed for future organic growth given the strong demand for infrastructure needs across Africa, Latin America and the Middle East.

 Chiffres clés